blackcrowX/Data_Analytics_Portfolio/Project-I/readme.md

 ## Modeling

-To start the modeling process I opened the table with PowerPivot to segment it.
+To start the modeling process I opened the prepared data table with PowerPivot to segment it.

 <p align="center">
   <img src="https://i.postimg.cc/PthSdhzN/Screenshot-11.jpg"/>
   Fig 3.
 This image shows the table in PowerPivot.
 </p>

-First the data got segmented into customers based on their age, education, gender, occupation and relationship.
-The incidents were segmented by bodily injuries, property damage, severity, time, type and vehicles involved.
-The resulting PivotTables were used to created PivotCharts.
+First the data was segmented into customers based on their age, education, gender, occupation and relationship.
+The data then was further segmented into incidents by bodily injuries, property damage, severity, time, type and vehicles involved.
+The last two segments involved the claims date and policy state for further information to the data.
+Then using PivotTable I created fourteen tables using the total claims/ amount of claims as table-value and segmented properties as table-row.
+The resulting tables were used to create PivotCharts.
+The purpose of this segmentation was to further drill into the data and answer the question resulting from the initial issue.

-These PivotCharts were already able to answer basic questions and give insights into the data.
-For example the bar chart regardin the insured hobbies indicates that chess and cross fit enthusiasts in the data have a higher rate of comitting car insurance fraud.

 <p align="center">
   <img src="https://i.postimg.cc/33TSgRKr/Screenshot-14.jpg"/>
   Fig 4.
 This image shows the different pivot tables.
 </p>

+The charts were already able to answer basic questions regarding the data.
+For example the bar chart regarding the insured hobbies indicates that chess and cross fit enthusiasts in the fraudulent dataset have a higher rate of comitting car insurance claim fraud compared to the non-fraudulent dataset.
+These charts will make the visualisation on the points of interest later more responsive for the viewer.

 <p align="center">
   <img src="https://i.postimg.cc/Vs2TyWQX/Screenshot-13.jpg"/>
   Fig 5.
 This image shows the different pivot charts.
 </p>

-Furthermore to solve the final question of the correlation I used the regression analysis to calculate the variable Multilple R. This was 0,1565 and as a consquence there was no statistical correlation between the months as customer and the amount of claims.
+The last step involved solving the final question of the correlation between month as customer and fraudulent claims.
+I used the regression analysis to calculate the variable Multilple R. Multiple R was 0,1565 and there was no statistical correlation between the months as customer and the amount of claims.
+If there would have been a correlation between both values we could have further visualised this.
+This would be more possible with a larger dataset.

 <p align="center">
   <img src="https://i.postimg.cc/wqVdTzvF/Screenshot-9.jpg"/>